 Taxable income is the amount of your income you pay taxes on.
 This is different from gross income as certain allowable deductions are taken from your gross wages before income tax is calculated.
 An example of this would be payments made into a private pension.

 Pay As You Earn (PAYE) is when your employer is required by law to deduct your taxes directly from your gross wages.
 They then send this off to the Revenue Commissioners on your behalf.

 Pay Related Social Insurance is a contribution to the Social Insurance Fund, which pays for Social Welfare benefits and pensions.
 This is automatically taken from your wages if you’re a PAYE worker making more than €38 a week.

 The Universal Social Charge replaced the income and healthy levy’s in 2011.
 It’s automatically taken from your salary if you earn more than €12,012 in 2015 and more than €10,036 in 2012, 2013 and 2014.
 However, some income sources are exempt.
 Find out what rates you’re expected to pay in 2016 on citizensinformation.ie.

 If you leave your job, your employer has to give you a P45.
 As with P60’s, P45’s have been abolished and replaced by the online Employment Details Summary.
 P45’s previously declared how much you earned, along with how much USC, tax and PRSI was taken from your salary.
-You need to give this to your next employer to avoid being emergency taxed.
+You used to need to give this to your next employer to avoid being emergency taxed when changing jobs.

 Think you may have overpaid tax in the last 4 years?
 Contact our team of tax experts at Irish Tax Rebates.
 We advise on tax relief applicable to your expenses and help you to get your money back in a matter of weeks.

 We have the highest average tax rebate in Ireland and the lowest fee; and if you aren’t owed any tax back, there is no fee applied.
 To get the ball rolling, you can fill out our 60-Second application form today.